-Option Syntax Description Tabs т= number (1-18) Specifies the number of spaces to be substituted for each tab in a print job (default=8).
-Specify NT (No tabs) for byte stream print jobs.
-Version /ver Displays version information for this utility.
+Option Syntax Description Printer ₽=name Indicates to which printer the print job should be sent; you may specify a default in a print job configuration.
+Server s=name Specifies the NetWare server if you want the print job sent to a bindery print queue.
+Not used for Directory Services print queues.
+Default = current tree or server.
+Tabs T= number (1- 18) Specifies the number of spaces to be substituted for each tab in a print job (default=8).
+Specify \mathbf{NT} (No tabs) for byte stream print jobs.
+Version /VER Displays version information for this utility.
 Also lists the names and version number of all files required to run this utility.